phiathao/portfolio/README.md

 1. Download this project.
 2. `npm install`
-3. `npm start`
+3. `npm run server`

-And so on...

-## Screen Shot

-Include one or two screen shots of your project here (optional).
-Remove if unused.

-## Documentation

-Link to a read-only version of your scope document or other relevant documentation here (optional).
-Remove if unused.
+4. `npm run client`

-### Completed Features
+## Completed Features

-High level list of items completed.

-- [x] Feature a
-- [x] Feature b
+### Project Page

+- [X] Client side route that displays projects that are stored in the database
+- [X] Each project should conditionally render a name, description, thumbnail, website, date complete and a tag.
+Many of the fields are optional, only show properties that aren't null.
+- [X] Include a link to GitHub that opens in a new window
+- [X] Add your name at the top of the page
+- [X] Use Sagas for API requests to your server

+### Admin Page

+- [X] Client side route that displays a form allowing you to add a new project to your portfolio
+- [X] Include a drop down menu with a list of tags
+- [X] Send data to the server and notify the user of success or failure
+- [X] List projects by name and allow the user to delete them
+- [X] Include a button that navigates to the project page

 ### Next Steps

-Features that you would like to add at some point in the future.
+Features that I would like to add at some point in the future.

+- [ ] Use the GitHub API to get user information to display at the top of the page
+- [X] Improve styling on the page using Material UI
+- [ ] Extend on styling on the page using Material UI
+- [ ] Include a form on the admin page for adding new tags
-- [ ] Feature c
+- [ ] Implement additional features of the GitHub API

-## Deployment

-Add additional notes about how to deploy this on a live system

 ## Authors

-* Name of author(s)
+* Phia

 ## Acknowledgments

 * Hat tip to anyone who's code was used
+* Prime Digital Academy